Ľudovít Štúr: Slovak national movement

-In May 1835, Ľudovít Štúr persuaded Jozef Hurban to become involved in the Slovak national movement.
+In May 1835, Ľudovít Štúr persuaded Jozef Miloslav Hurban to become involved in the Slovak national movement.
 Also that year, he was co-editor of the Plody ("Fruits") almanac, a compilation of the best works of the members of the Czech-Slav Society, including poems of Štúr's.
 He became vice-president of the Czech-Slav Society, teaching older students at the Lýceum the history of the Slavs and their literatures.

 In 1836, Štúr wrote a letter to Czech historian František Palacký, in which he stated that the Czech language used by the Protestants in Upper Hungary had become incomprehensible for ordinary Slovaks, and proposed the creation of a unified Czechoslovak language, provided that the Czechs would be willing to use some Slovak words – just like Slovaks would officially accept some Czech words.
-But the Czechs were unwilling to accept this, and so Štúr and his friends decided to introduce a completely new Slovak language standard instead.
+But the Czechs were unwilling to accept this, so Štúr and his friends decided to introduce a completely new Slovak language standard instead.
 On 24 April 1836, a trip to Devín Castle (Dévény, now part of Bratislava) by the members of the Slovak national movement took place, led by Štúr as the vice-president of the Czech-Slav Society.
 The beginning of his group's extensive efforts on behalf of national awareness are linked to this visit to the ruins of Devín Castle, woven together with legends and reminders of Great Moravia.
-The members of the Czech-Slav Society swore here to be true to the national cause, deciding to travel around Upper Hungary to drum up support for their ideas.
+There, The members of the Czech-Slav Society swore to be true to the national cause, deciding to travel around Upper Hungary to drum up support for their ideas.
 At the castle, they also adopted additional Slavic names (e.g., Jozef Hurban became Jozef Miloslav Hurban, etc.).

 From 1836 to 1838, as deputy (non-stipendiary assistant) for Professor Palkovič, Chair of the Czechoslovak Language and Literature Department at the Lýceum where he was previously a student, he taught History of Slavic Literature.
 He continued to write poetry and under his leadership, the number of members of the Czech-Slav Society continuously increased.
 In this year, a poem of Štúr's was published in printed form for the first time: Óda na Hronku ("An ode to Hronka").
 In April 1837, the Czech-Slav Society was banned due to a commotion between students at the Lýceum.
 One week later, Štúr founded the Institute of the Czechoslovak Language and Literature, within which the activities of the Czech-Slav Society continued.
 In that year, he continued to write articles for newspapers and journals, including Tatranka, Hronka, Květy (Czech), Časopis českého musea, Danica (Croatian) and Tygodnik literacki (Polish).